-For a graph G and a vertex v of G, Vaidya, Srivastav, Kaneria, and Kanani [1310] define a vertex switching G_v as the graph obtained from G by removing all edges incident to v and adding edges joining v to every vertex not adjacent to v in G. Vaidya and Vihol [1317] prove the following: trees are Fibonacci graceful; the graph obtained by switching of a vertex in cycle is Fibonacci graceful; wheels and helms are not Fibonacci graceful; the graph obtained by switching of a vertex in a cycle is super Fibonacci graceful except $n \geq 6$; the graph obtained by switching of a vertex in cycle C_n for $n \geq 6$ can be embedded as an induced subgraph of a super Fibonacci graceful graph; and the graph obtained by joining two copies of a fixed fan with an edge is Fibonacci graceful.
+a vertex switching $G_v$ as the graph obtained from G by removing all edges incident to v and adding edges joining v to every vertex not adjacent to v in G. Vaidya and Vihol [1558] prove the following: trees are Fibonacci graceful; the graph obtained by switching of a vertex in cycle is Fibonacci graceful; wheels and helms are not Fibonacci graceful; the graph obtained by switching of a vertex in a cycle is super Fibonacci graceful except $n \ge 6$ ; the graph obtained by switching of a vertex in cycle $C_n$ for $n \ge 6$ can be embedded as an induced subgraph of a super Fibonacci graceful graph; and the graph obtained by joining two copies of a fixed fan with an edge is Fibonacci graceful.

-In [261] Brešar and Klavžar define a natural extension of graceful labelings of certain tree subgraphs of hypercubes.
-A subgraph H of a graph H is called isometric if for every two vertices H, H, there exists a shortest H is in H. The isometric subgraphs of hypercubes are called partial cubes.
-Two edges H is H is an equivalence relation if H is an equivalence relation that partitions H into H
+In [309] Brešar and Klavžar define a natural extension of graceful labelings of certain tree subgraphs of hypercubes.
+A subgraph H of a graph G is called isometric if for every two vertices u, v of H, there exists a shortest u-v path that lies in H. The isometric subgraphs of hypercubes are called partial cubes.
+Two edges xy, uv of G are in $\Theta$ -relation if